 Is it “just a game”?
 Ask the guys in the picture below!

-You might have guessed already from his fourteen-letter last name, but the Big Differ Dennis Van Staalduinen is rooting for the Netherlands “Oranje” Team in Sunday’s FIFA World Cup final.
+You might have guessed already from his fourteen-letter last name, shop but the Big Differ Dennis Van Staalduinen is rooting for the Netherlands “Oranje” Team in Sunday’s FIFA World Cup final.
 And he’s getting a bit weird about it.

 Yes it’s just a game.